 We’re here to provide help.
 Our treatment structure is designed for those who need immediate care for cocaine dependency.

-Dependency often refers to the physical and psychological disturbance one experiences when cocaine use is stopped.
+Dependency often refers to the physical and psychological disturbance one experiences when drug use is stopped.
 This is called withdrawal and often exhibits specific physical signs and symptoms.
-This process, called detoxification, may be uncomfortable and even dangerous.
+The withdrawal process, called detoxification, may be uncomfortable and even dangerous.
 This is why it is important during the detoxification process to seek help from medical professionals who can properly assess and treat the various withdrawal symptoms.

 Addiction often refers to the continued use of cocaine despite negative consequences.
 Usually there are compulsions that contribute to this continued use.